 B.A. in Sociology, Pontifical Catholic University of Chile

-In preparation.
+Under contract.
 The Love of Books.
 Attachment to a changing cultural object.
+(Monograph)

 (2012) with Muñoz-Boudet, A.M; Petesch, P.; Turk, C. On Norms and Agency.
 Conversations about Gender Equality with Women and Men in 20 Countries.
 Washington DC: IBRD/The World Bank.